SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 }
 ```

-## Removing an object using DELETE
+## Removing an Object Using DELETE

 The HTTP DELETE method is used to remove an object which is accessed through the `msgVpnsVidClientUsernamesCidDelete()` method.
 This method requires only the VPN and client username strings to identify the object to delete.
 The following code deletes the `tutorialUser` client username.